-5 Typical Ways to Eat Tempura in Japan
+5 Basic Ways to Eat Tempura in Japan

 How to Eat Tempura

-Unlike having Tempura in restaurants, how to eat Tempura at home varies depending on each person and the household.
+Unlike having Tempura in the restaurant, the eating manner of Tempura at home varies depending on each person and the household.

 Dip in Ponzu Sauce

-Some Japanese like eating Tempura dipping in Ponzu, the Japanese sauce made with citrus fruit juice, soy sauce and brewed vinegar.
-This method is recommended if you want to eat Tempura that is refreshing in taste.
-Additionally, it is also good to add grated daikon radish to the sauce.
+This way of eating is recommended if you want to give Tempura a refreshing taste.
+Also, it is good to add grated daikon radish to the sauce.

-Eating Tempura with Japan’s Worcestershire sauce is one of the most beloved eating manners of Tempura in Japan.
-Especially, the Worcester sauce matches best with deep-fried oyster and prawn.
+Dressing Japanese Worcestershire sauce is one of the most common eating ways of Tempura in Japan.

 Dip in Tentsuyu Sauce